 Sally Chapman and Barbara Perry had an encounter with Owlman in July of the same year while camping in the woods near the church.
 They related their story to Tony Shiels, who had already written about June and Vicky’s encounter and who may have coined the name Owlman, and said that they initially thought it was someone playing a joke on them.

 However, as they approached the figure, it launched itself up into the air and the girls screamed.
 Apparently, it had a horrible owl-like face and big red eyes.
 They noted its gray wings, black legs and large mouth.

 A further sighting was made by a Miss Opie two years later.
 She saw a monster-like figure flying through the trees near Mawnan Old Church.

-Shortly afterwards, three French girls attested to seeing the creature.
+Shortly afterward, three French girls attested to seeing the creature.
 Their landlady contacted Tony, who tried to speak to the girls about their experience.
 Sadly, the girls did not respond to Tony’s request.

-There are, however, two accounts that do not involve Tony.
-The first account comes from Gavin and Sally (not their real names), who describe seeing a creature standing on a branch of a tree.
+There are, however, several other accounts that do not involve Tony.
+The first account comes from Gavin and Sally (not their real names), who described seeing a creature standing on a branch of a tree.
 This creature had wings, black legs with high ankles, and was gray in color.
 They also remember its glowing eyes.

-The creature saw them and began to move its head backwards and forwards before lifting its wings and jumping backwards.
+The creature saw them and began to move its head backward and forward before lifting its wings and jumping back.
 As it did so, its legs folded up.
 At this point, Gavin and Sally turned and ran.

 Intriguingly, Gavin and Sally’s encounter was in 1989, some years after the initial spate of reports.
 A further report was made in 1995 by a marine biology student who preferred to remain anonymous.
 The student’s description tallied with all the previous reports.